MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/attestation-signing-a-kernel-driver-for-public-release.md

 Use the following instructions to install the sample driver.

-1. Open Device Manager, right click on the computer icon and select "Add legacy Hardware".
+1. Open Device Manager, select and hold (or right-click) on the computer icon and select "Add legacy Hardware".
 Follow the prompts to complete the install of the driver.

 2. Alternatively, open a Command Prompt window as Administrator and use devcon to install the driver.
 Navigate to your driver package folder, and enter the following command.